Laurie Grassi Redmond

-When Laurie and her husband Chris moved to Maine in 2005, she taught at public school (a fourth and fifth grade multi-age for one year, and a fourth grade the next) and then, following the birth of their first daughter, she taught sixth grade English and Language Arts two days a week (for 80 students).
+When Laurie and her husband Chris moved to Maine in 2005, she taught fourth and fifth grade at Belgrade Central School.
+Then, following the birth of their first daughter, Laurie taught sixth grade English and Language Arts two days a week.
 Chris and Laurie's second daughter was born soon after, and Laurie left the classroom to raise their two young children.
 During her time away from the classroom, Laurie maintained her Maine Teaching Certificate and has continued to grow as a professional through graduate-level coursework at the University of Maine at Orono.

-Laurie spent many hours reflecting both on the strengths and weaknesses of the various educational settings she has worked in as well as the current trends in education in our country.
-She has continued to shape her educational beliefs through this reflection, through her work as a mother, and through a continuing dialogue with other parents, former colleagues, local educational leaders, her family, and friends.
-It is this reflection that led to the founding of The Mill School, an intentional learning community for homeschooling families.
+Laurie has spent many hours reflecting both on the strengths and weaknesses of the various educational settings she has worked in as well as the current trends in education in our country and in countries around the world.
+She has continued to shape her educational beliefs through this reflection, through her work as a mother, and through a continuing dialogue with other parents, colleagues, local educational leaders, her family, and friends.
+It is this reflection that led to the founding of The Mill School in 2013.